monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/corp.png
   - name: electrical
-    description: The Electrical sub-team handles both the electrical and software aspects of the bike.
-There are no windows on our fairing, so the rider relies on this sub-team for vision.
+    description: The Electrical subteam handles both the electrical and software aspects of the bike.
+There are no windows on our fairing, so the rider relies on this subteam for vision.
 They design the camera and data acquisition system to improve the rider's safety and performance.
 The systems consist of Raspberry Pis, microcontrollers, and a network of sensors.
 They also create custom software to view and analyse data from